 - Provides scalability and capacity for exponentially growing, bandwidth-intensive broadband services.

-The Cisco ASR Systems and Carrier Routing System (CRS) series provides industry-leading performance, advanced intelligent services, environmentally conscious design, and system longevity.
-Each model uses Cisco IOS XR Software, a unique self-healing, modular, distributed operating system.
+The Cisco ASR Systems and Carrier Routing System (CRS) series provide industry-leading performance, advanced intelligent services, environmentally conscious design, and system longevity.
+Each model uses a Cisco IOS XR Software, a unique self-healing, modular, distributed operating system.

 - Enabling the telecom service providers to offer managed services, such as “managed security” for email and web, network access, mobile device management, “managed IP telephony”, „hosted virtualized data center”;

-- Reducing the operational costs for the infrastructure through consolidation, virtualization and automation;
+- Reducing infrastructure operational costs through consolidation, virtualization and automation;

 - Reducing spending and increasing availability through out-tasking;

-- Increasing information security with minimum impact on employees’ productivity.
+- Increasing information security with minimum impact on employee productivity.